 - Like any permanent hair removal, it can be painful and cause redness at the waxed site.

 Another permanent hair removal method that a man can use to get rid of hair forever.
-It may have a scary name, but the powerful results it gives for permanent hair removal are amazing.
-A super-slim needle penetrates the hair shaft where little shocks of electricity kill the cells that make up hair.
-Electrolysis considered the only real “permanent” hair removal because it gets rid of the hair follicle, which is needed in order for hair to grow.
+It may have a scary name, but the powerful results it gives for permanent hair removal are excellent.
+A super-slim needle penetrates the hair shaft, where little electricity shocks kill the cells that make up hair.
+Electrolysis is considered the only real “permanent” hair removal because it gets rid of the hair follicle, which is needed for hair to grow.

 Cost: Around $40-$60 per 30 minutes.

-- Works on all areas of the body (stomach, neck, legs, underarms, back, etc.)
+- Works on all body areas (stomach, neck, legs, underarms, back, etc.)